dewicz/StorageAssignment/README.md

    git clone https://github.com/dewicz/storageassignment.git
    cd storageassignment

+2. **MongoDB connection:**

+  My MongoDB credentials are set in the properties file.
+Feel free to use those or swap for your own.
+In case of any access issues do reach out.

+3. **Server port:**

+  Server port is set to 8081, feel free to modify as desired.

 ## Future improvements
 While the application meets most of the functional and non-functional requirements, some details were simplified in order to adhere to the time frame suggested for the exercise.
 Here are some areas for improvement and how I would address them: